mirraj2/bowser/README.md

 ![bowser](http://leviathyn.com/wp-content/uploads/2013/01/Bowser_picture-555x472.png)

+## Introduction

+First of all, I want to describe the motivation for this project given that there are already many java web servers out there.
+In my opinion, Jetty and Tomcat are bloated and have terrible APIs.
+Spring made me want to shoot myself.
+If you enjoy XML configuration files, endless annotations, and AntiFactoryPatternCreatorDelegators, you may like using one of those aforementioned frameworks.
+If you want something incredibly simple and elegant, use SimpleFramework.
+If you want to use something like SimpleFramework, but with routing and templating on top, this library might be for you.

 ## Creating a webserver

 We're going to make an Eskimo dating website.
 We can start up the webserver with the following line of code.